Complaints Procedure for Debt Recovery

 Forwarding a complaint

-In some circumstances, we may not be able to consider your complaint because the product or service failure is outside of our control and has been caused by another party.
+In some circumstances, we may not be able to consider your complaint because the product or service failure is outside of our control and has been caused by another party (e.g. our client).

 Closing complaints